RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 1. By the `server.lua_scripts` dictionary holding original text.
 1. Internally by Lua to keep the compiled byte-code.

-So, If you have to use dynamic scripting, then just use plain EVAL, because it doesn't make sense to load them first.
+So, If you have to use dynamic scripting, then just use the `EVAL` command, because it doesn't make sense to load them first.

 #### Things to keep in mind if using dynamic Lua scripts